tsaarikivi/siltavaraukset/README.md

 export const getTodos = (state) => state.todos
 ```

-Use [reselect](https://github.com/reactjs/reselect) to filter state <br>
-Use it even if you get the whole state.
+- Use [reselect](https://github.com/reactjs/reselect) to filter state.
+Use it even if you get the whole state

 ```js
 import { createSelector } from 'reselect'